CodepathAndroid3/CodePathProjects/README.md

 **Milestone 1** | Unit 10: Deadline April 22nd:

 Required:
--Getting the popular shows and putting it into a recyler view -Making details page for each show.
+- Getting the popular shows and putting it into a recyler view
+- Making details page for each show.
--Detail page should have TV picture,overview, # of seasons and episodes.
+- Detail page should have TV picture,overview, # of seasons and episodes.

 Optional:
 -App Logo